iOS/tvOS FAQ

 My network calls are not being captured.
 What could be going wrong?

 WebSocket requests are not captured automatically.
 Please contact us if you are using WebSockets.
-Please verify that the Embrace SDK is initialized before the app initializes any network-related functions e.g. any Alamofire SessionManager instances you create should be created after you start the Embrace SDK.
+Please verify that the Embrace SDK is initialized before the app initializes any network-related frameworks e.g. any Alamofire SessionManager instances you create should be created after you start the Embrace SDK.
+URLSession requests will also not be captured until the Embrace SDK is started.

 Monitoring Performance